-- The ▶ symbol indicates the beginning of the syntax diagram. - The → symbol, at the end of a line, indicates that the syntax diagram is continued on the next line. - The ►- symbol, at the beginning of a line, indicates that the syntax diagram is continued from the previous line. - The → symbol indicates the end of the syntax diagram.
+- The ▶▶ symbol indicates the beginning of the syntax diagram. - The symbol, at the end of a line, indicates that the syntax diagram is continued on the next line. - The -- symbol, at the beginning of a line, indicates that the syntax diagram is continued from the previous line. - The ▶ symbol indicates the end of the syntax diagram.

 Within the syntax diagram, items on the line are required, items below the line are optional, and items above the line are defaults.
-See the following examples.
+See the examples in Table 1 on page xii.